mwebber2/design_IDF_CBW/README.md

 - Boxplots representing stormwater climate factors of safety for all 321 counties, for each return period.
 Each strategy has:
 	- four plots representing potential future precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long).

-Figures representing each county (example for Allegheny County)
+Figures representing each county (example for Allegheny County): generated in the `individualcounties` folder:
 - IDF curves for RCP 4.5 2020-2070 and 2050-2100 with uncertainty bands for projected precipitation
-- figures for each of the four potential future precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 and 2050-2100.
+- four figures comparing precipitation depth for each return period for Atlas 14 to each of the four potential future precipitation depths (for RCP 4.5 and RCP 8.5, for 2020-2070 and 2050-2100).

 ## Example